 Securities Transaction Tax Rates

-Transaction | STT Rate | Who pays? | Value |
+Transaction | STT rate | Payer | Value on which STT to be paid |

-Purchase of equity share (delivery based) or unit of business trust | 0.1% | Buyer | Purchase Value |
+Purchase of equity share (delivery-based) or Unit of business trust | 0.1% | Buyer | Purchase Value |

-Sale of equity share (delivery based) or unit of business trust | 0.1% | Seller | Sale Value |
+Sale of equity share (delivery-based) or Unit of business trust | 0.1% | Seller | Sales Value |

-Purchase of equity mutual fund (delivery based) | NIL | Buyer | Not Applicable |
+Purchase of equity mutual fund (delivery-based) | NIL | Buyer | Not Applicable |

-Sale of equity mutual fund (delivery based) | 0.001% | Seller | Sale Value |
+Sale of equity mutual fund (delivery-based) | 0.001% | Seller | Sales Value |

-Sale of equity share (intraday) and equity mutual fund (without actual delivery) | 0.025% | Seller | Sale Value |
+Sale of equity shares (intraday) or Equity mutual fund (without actual delivery) | 0.025% | Seller | Sales Value |

-Sale of Exchange Traded Funds (ETFs) | 0.001% | Seller | Sale Value |
+Sale of Exchange Traded Funds (ETFs) | 0.001% | Seller | Sales Value |

-Sale of Futures | 0.01% | Seller | Sale Value |
+Sale of Futures | 0.0125% | Seller | Sales Value |

-Sale of Options (option not exercised) | 0.017% | Seller | Option Premium |
+Sale of Options (option not exercised) | 0.0625% | Seller | Option Premium |

-Sale of Options (option is exercised) | 0.125% | Buyer | Settlement Price |
+Sale of Options (option is exercised) | 0.125% | Purchaser | Settlement Price |

-Sale of unlisted equity shares under an IPO which are later listed on a recognized stock exchange | 0.2% | Seller | Sale Value |
+Sale of unlisted equity shares or units of business trust under an IPO which are later listed on a recognized stock exchange | 0.2% | Seller | Sales Value |

 Income Tax on Securities with STT paid